10 Ways to Take Care of Yourself When Stressed // On the Trip Side

 Six // Clean

-Make sure you are cleaning your body everyday, change your sheets once a week and disinfecting any surface you meal prep and cook on.
-Personally, I have a check list of choirs I break out every week.
+Make sure you are cleaning your body every day, changing your sheets once a week, and disinfecting any surface you meal prep and cook on.
+Personally, I have a checklist of choirs I break out every week.
 On Sunday night, I do my best to change my sheets and clean the bathroom mirror, etc. (Side bar, my Roomba was the best investment all year.)

 Seven // Create a space for meditation

 This one is hard.
 I won’t lie to you, friends.
 It’s weird right now.
-Totally crazy town but, finding a spot to center yourself and meditate is important.
-A girlfriend of mine has “meditation hour” with her kids.
-She sets an alarm and her kids can read, mediate with her, do yoga or play quietly in their own space.
+Totally crazy town, but finding a spot to center yourself and meditate is important.
+A girlfriend of mine has a “meditation hour” with her kids.
+She sets an alarm, and her kids can read, meditate with her, do yoga, or play quietly in their own space.
 I love this idea.

-The point is to take that time and focus on your breathing, yourself and your mental health.
-If you’re knew to this idea, this work book is a great way to fill in that time.
+The point is to take that time and focus on your breathing, yourself, and your mental health.
+If you’re new to this idea, this workbook is a great way to fill in that time.
 I have a section of my apartment that I can transform into whatever I need it to be.
 A workout station, dance area, etc. Just find a space for you.

 Eight // Connect with Friends/Family

-Arguably the most important ways to destress for my fellow extroverts out there.
-Facetime, marco polo, strava, messanger, instagram are all your new best friends right now.
+Arguably, the most important ways to destress for my fellow extroverts out there.
+Facetime, Marco Polo, Strava, Messenger, and Instagram are all your new best friends right now.
 Bridging that communication loss is a big one.
-Arrange a virtual trivia night, host virtual wine parties or just catch up.
+Arrange a virtual trivia night, host virtual wine parties, or just catch up.

 10 Ways to Take Care of Yourself When Stressed